Which Exit Plan is Best?

 The primary reason liquidation is considered as an exit plan is that a business lacks sufficient income-producing capacity apart from the owner’s direct efforts and apart from the value of the assets themselves.
 For example, if the business can produce only $75,000 per year and the assets themselves are worth $1 million, no one would pay more for the business than the value of the assets.

-If you need assistance figuring out which exit strategy is best for you and your business, please don’t hesitate to contact us.
+If you need assistance figuring out which exit strategy is best for you and your business, please don’t hesitate to call.
 The sooner you start planning, the easier it will be.